Foreign-Born Population

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicator for the Demographics: Foreign-Born topic is:

 This indicator measures the percentage of the population in a region that is foreign-born, which includes anyone who is not a U.S. citizen at birth.
 People who become U.S. citizens through naturalization are considered foreign-born.
-In 2019, a -0.4% decrease puts foreign-born residents at 4.4% of the total county population.
+In 2022, an increase of 0.08 puts foreign-born residents at 4.38% of the total county population.

-Showing Foreign-Born population in civilian labor force as percentage of the total civilian labor force.
+Showing Foreign-Born population percentage of the total population of the county.

 Vanderburgh County, IN and St. Louis County, MN not included in Census ACS data.